j-perry/spring-boot-sample-mvc-app/README.md

 ## Usage

+You will need installed:

-- You'll need Java 11 installed
+- Java 11
+- Tomcat 9

-- `mvn spring-boot:run`
+Then execute: `mvn spring-boot:run`

 ## Useful Reading